Commentary by Contemporaries

 In this section, you will find assessments of Eliot’s life by her contemporaries—everything from brief commentary in periodicals to book-length biographies.
 Obituary notices are well represented, including several later tributes written by famous authors whose own work was influenced by Eliot’s, including Henry James and Virginia Woolf.
 Most significant is the biography written by her husband, John Walter Cross, which includes many of Eliot's letters and journal entries.
 Reviews of Cross’s biography are collected here for the first time.

 It is interesting to note how often early biographical sketches included incorrect information.
 We retain these, of course, for the benefit of comparison and the historical interest of these records.

 In this section, you will find commentary on Eliot's works published in periodicals during and shortly beyond her lifetime.
 The George Eliot Archive offers far more reviews and commentary on Eliot's works than any print volume.
-For example, we've curated forty reviews of Middlemarch.
+For example, we've quadrupled the number of previously collected reviews of Middlemarch.
 Our digital edition is constantly expanding, so keep checking back; the advantage of digital publishing is that we can continue to search databases and add new public domain documents as they are identified.

 As we continue to discover more commentary by George Eliot's contemporaries, we will add it here, either under the "Works" or the "Life" tab, or, in some cases, under both.
-Over the summer of 2020, we have been able to process and publish more than 1,000 new documents for the Commentary by Contemporaries collection.
+In 2020, we have been able to process and publish more than 1,000 new documents for the Commentary by Contemporaries collection.

-If you are searching for a particular document about George Eliot (anything published more than 95 years ago and now in the public domain published prior to 1925) and don't find it, please send a note to Dr. Beverley Rilett, email@example.com.
+If you are unable to locate a particular document about George Eliot (anything published more than 95 years ago and now in the public domain), please send a note to Dr. Beverley Park Rilett at email@example.com.